 I hid my anxiety

 After that night it seemed to get worse and worse.
 I was having anxiety almost every night.
 I would gag and sometimes I would even throw up.
-I was very quiet about my struggle and didn’t even share it with my parents.
+My struggle was somethign I was very quiet about and didn’t I even share it with my parents.
 I was afraid.
 Afraid of what people would think.
 Afraid of accepting my problem.
-Afraid.
+So afraid.
 So days became months and months became years.

 Our relationship was surface level.